Frequently Asked Questions

 +Do you take insurance?

 Lexicon is a Blue Cross Blue Shield of Arkansas provider for clients who receive services from a speech-language pathologist, and is considered out-of-network with all other commercial insurances.
-Reading tutoring is not covered by insurance.
+Services delivered by any professional other than an SLP are not covered by insurance.

 Your insurance policy may cover speech and language services.
 To get started, please contact your insurance representative and ask the following regarding your policy's in-network (BCBS) or out-of-network (other insurances) benefits regarding speech therapy: